League-of-Foundry-Developers/swade-community-sheet/CONTRIBUTING.md

 With the Gulp CLI installed, you can engage watch mode by simply running `gulp` from the root of the project.

+## Release

+To release a new version, this repository leverages Github Actions to construct a module.json and module.zip and attach those to a created Github Release.
+Simply create a new release from the Github UI and all the rest will be handled for you.
+For more information, check out the documentation [here](https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template).

+The benefits of this setup are explained in detail on the [Foundry Wiki](https://foundryvtt.wiki/en/development/guides/releases-and-history).

 ## Pull Requests are welcome!